 Then we discovered a South African import store in Edmonton called Jacaranda Imports (now called Serengeti Imports). http://www.serengetiedmonton.com/ Lo and behold, they had many of the products we tried on holidays, including biltong, Simba brand potato chips, and, yes, rusks.
 Hooray!

 The most famous rusk brand in South Africa are Ouma brand.
 They come in a few different flavours, such as muesli, buttermilk, and condensed milk.
-The company has been in business for over seventy years, started by Elizabeth Anne Greyvensteyn during the Great Depression.
+A woman named Elizabeth Anne Greyvensteyn started the company during the Great Depression.
 She lived to the ripe old age of 98, so there must be something special in her family recipe!
 The company history is quite interesting and worth a read: https://www.foodstuffsa.co.za/molteno-a-town-saved-by-foodcorp-and-ouma-rusks/

 If you can’t find rusks where you live, never fear; there are several recipes on the Internet.
 I tried one homemade recipe recently, but to be honest the Ouma brand still can’t be beat.
 But with a few tweaks, maybe the recipe will become a keeper.